How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

 - $5-$20 per person

 The amount will depend on the size and complexity of the delivery.
-If the delivery person is delivering and putting the furniture together in your house, you may want to opt for the more generous tip.
+If the delivery person is delivering and putting the furniture together in your house, you may want to opt for a more generous amount.

 - 15-20% of service